23rd Division (South Vietnam): Retreat from the Central Highlands

-The evacuation of South Vietnamese forces from the highland provinces began in great secrecy; General Phú hoped that surprise would make it possible to reach Tuy Hòa before the PAVN could discover and react to the movement.
+The evacuation of South Vietnamese forces from the highland provinces began in great secrecy; Phú hoped that surprise would make it possible to reach Tuy Hòa before the PAVN could discover and react to the movement.
 Accordingly, only a few staff officers and commanders were told of the plan in advance; the chiefs of the affected Provinces, Kontum, Pleiku and Phu Bon, only found out about it when they saw ARVN units moving.
 The operation was prepared only in outline; detailed orders were never drafted or issued.
-Not foreseeing the inevitable mass civilian exodus that would accompany the military column as soon as the population discovered what was going on, General Phú made no preparations to control the crowds which became entangled in combat formations, impeding their movement and ability to deploy and fight.
+Not foreseeing the inevitable mass civilian exodus that would accompany the military column as soon as the population discovered what was going on, Phú made no preparations to control the crowds which became entangled in combat formations, impeding their movement and ability to deploy and fight.
 The only road available, Route 7B, was a track southeast of Cheo Reo, overgrown with brush, with fords in disrepair and an important bridge out.
-Aware of the road's condition, General Phú put the 20th Engineer Group in the vanguard.
+Aware of the road's condition, Phú put the 20th Engineer Group in the vanguard.
 A few military vehicles began the journey to Phu Bon on 15 March, but the main body was scheduled to move over a four-day period beginning on the 16th.
 200-250 trucks were to move in each echelon, and each echelon would be protected by a company of M48 tanks of the 21st Tank Battalion.
 The Ranger Battalions of the five groups still in Kontum and Pleiku Provinces, together with one tank company, would be the rearguard, to depart Pleiku on 19 March.
 Logistical units with ammunition and fuel trucks and some of the Corps' artillery were assigned to the first echelon, followed by more logistical and artillery units on 17 March.
 The II Corps staff, military police and the balance of the 44th Regiment would move the next day.
 RF/PF units were supposed to provide security along the route, an unrealistic mission since the Province chiefs were not issued orders.
 Additionally, there were about 20,000 tons of ARVN and RVNAF ammunition in the supply points, a 45-day stock of fuels, and 60 days of rations.
-Some UH-1 helicopters and four CH-47 helicopters were sent up from IV Corps to reinforce the 2d Air Division.
+Some UH-1 helicopters and four CH-47 helicopters were sent up from IV Corps to reinforce the 2nd Air Division.
 C-130 transports flew civilian and military dependents out of Pleiku on 16 March, but a PAVN rocket attack closed the airfield that evening.
 The orders for the military evacuation were issued on 16 March; the 6th Ranger Group, defending the northeast sector above Kontum City, had withdrawn to Pleiku City the day before.
 The 22nd and 23rd Ranger Groups from north and northwest of Kontum pulled back to Pleiku the next day.
 At this time, the small force of the 44th Regiment and the 7th and 25th Ranger Groups were still defending west of Pleiku and part of the 25th was under heavy attack at Thanh An.
 General Tat, now in command of the withdrawing troops, moved his command post to Cheo Reo.
 Altering the plan slightly, he took with him, in addition to the engineers, one of his Ranger groups.
 This was a prudent modification, since the RF/PF were not prepared to secure the capital, the road, or the engineer work site.
 That afternoon, 16 March, Cheo Reo was struck by PAVN rockets in the first attack against the town.
 The withdrawal had been discovered, although this rocket attack was probably carried out coincidentally by local forces.